 An invitee is either a public invitee or a business visitor.
 A public invitee is a person who is invited to enter or remain on the land as a member of the public for a purpose for which the land is held open to the public.
 A business visitor is a person who is invited to enter or remain on land for a purpose directly or indirectly connected with business dealings with the possessor of land.
 Generally, an invitee is owed the most protection.
 For a property owner to be held liable for an invitee’s slip and fall injuries, the condition that caused them to slip and fall must either be known or discoverable by the property owner.
 A property owner must exercise reasonable care to discover conditions which involve an unreasonable risk of harm to invitees.
 This includes a duty to inspect the property and make it reasonably safe for invitees.

 As you can see, how the law decides to classify you may be the deciding factor if you will be able to recover damages for a slip and fall accident.
-It is very important that you have an experienced personal injury attorney who is familiar with the various classifications and who can advocate for you to receive the protections you are entitled to.
+It is very important that you have an experienced trip and fall lawyer in Philadelphia, PA who is familiar with the various classifications and who can advocate for you to receive the protections you are entitled to.

 What Are the Common Causes of Slip and Fall Accidents?